chonibe/coa-service/docs/features/vendor-payouts/README.md

 6. Enter optional payout reference
 7. Confirm to mark as paid

+### Processing Refunds

+1. Navigate to **Admin → Orders → [Order ID]**
+2. Find the line item to refund
+3. Click "Refund" button (only visible for fulfilled items with vendors)
+4. Choose refund type: Full or Partial
+5. For partial refunds, enter the refunded amount
+6. Confirm refund
+7. System automatically deducts vendor's share from their next payout
+8. Refund status is displayed on the line item

 ### Calculating Payouts

 1. Navigate to **Admin → Payouts → Payout Calculator**